 Two 3D space movies are available daily at IMAX Theater and are included with admission.
 See daily schedule once you arrive at the Kennedy Space Center for show times.
 You can even get theater snacks and drinks in the lobby before the movie begins.

-Hope we brought a piece of Kennedy Space Center to you through our 10 tips for Visiting Kennedy Space Center.
-Got more questions?
-Leave your comments below.
+Hope we brought a piece of Kennedy Space Center to you through our 10 Tips for Visiting Kennedy Space Center.

 Check our other Florida Travel Tips for more fun things to do in Florida:

 - 15 Ways to Save on an Orlando Vacation